 a.
 Remember that no personal information should appear on your entry, especially no teacher, school or class information.
 Our judges need to judge anonymous works.

 b.
 You will be sending your entry as an electronic attachment to an e-mail.
 Your document must be in either in Word or PDF format.

 c.
-In the memo of your e-mail, type your name, the title of your work (use the first 5 words if there is no title) and the genre of the piece.
+In the memo of your e-mail, type the title of your work (use the first 5 words if there is no title), the genre of the piece, and your last name.
 You may include in the e-mail message itself a contact phone number where you can be reached if the curator has any questions.

 d.
 Use the e-mail addresses below for each genre:

-4) If you have any questions, you may contact Katie Tobin, NJCTE Writing Contest Coordinator at email@example.com.
+4) If you have any questions, you may contact Michele Marotta, NJCTE Writing Contest Coordinator at firstname.lastname@example.org.
 All entries must be submitted by 11:59 p.m.
-December 17, 2012.
+December 17, 2013.